am-work/terra-homework/HOMEWORK.md

 So far, your Lemon Swap contract is able to automatically sell Lemons in exchange for Luna.
 Over time, it will accumulate a balance in Luna (especially if you are not calling `WithdrawLuna` frequently).
 This Luna is safe and yours to keep, but it is just sitting idle inside your contract which is not very productive.

 You will now change the Lemon Swap contract to delegate your sitting Luna with a Luna validator.
-This will be a more productive use to your Luna since your contract will now accrue delegation rewards.
+This will be a more productive use of your Luna since your contract will now accrue delegation rewards.

 - Create a new contract in `contracts/swap2`.
 It's fine to use your existing code from `contracts/swap` as an example.
 - The interface should look something like this: